lpjambrina/AngleBike/README.md

 # AngleBike
+The main objective of this project, It is to do a biomechanical analysis of a cyclist position while he pedals so he can optimize his position and reach a perfect adjustment via mobile application.

-Proyecto del trabajo de fin de grado 'Analisis Biomecanico para ciclistas' creado por Carlos Jaynor Marquez Torres, Laura Perez Jambrina, Daniel Tocino Estrada.
-Dirigido por Luis Llana y Sonia Estevez Martin.
+Degree's Final project "Biomechanical analysis for cyclists" created by Carlos Jaynor Marquez Torres, Daniel Tocino Estrada and Laura Pérez Jambrina.
+Directed by Luis Llana and Sonia Estevez Martin.

 ## Video con angulos
 [![Alt text for your video](imagenes/Resultado_video.jpg)](https://www.youtube.com/watch?v=BZ6KDBuNCKQ)